Index calculus algorithm: Description

 The second stage solves the system of linear equations to compute the discrete logs of the factor base.
 A system of hundreds of thousands or millions of equations is a significant computation requiring large amounts of memory, and it is not embarrassingly parallel, so a supercomputer is typically used.
 This was considered a minor step compared to the others for smaller discrete log computations.
 However, larger discrete logarithm records were made possible only by shifting the work away from the linear algebra and onto the sieve (i.e., increasing the number of equations while reducing the number of variables).

 The third stage searches for a power s of the generator g which, when multiplied by the argument h, may be factored in terms of the factor base gsh = (−1)f0 2f1 3f2···prfr.

 Finally, in an operation too simple to really be called a fourth stage, the results of the second and third stages can be rearranged by simple algebraic manipulation to work out the desired discrete logarithm x = f0logg(−1) + f1logg2 + f2logg3 + ··· + frloggpr − s.

 The first and third stages are both embarrassingly parallel, and in fact the third stage does not depend on the results of the first two stages, so it may be done in parallel with them.

 The choice of the factor base size r is critical, and the details are too intricate to explain here.
 The larger the factor base, the easier it is to find relations in stage 1, and the easier it is to complete stage 3, but the more relations you need before you can proceed to stage 2, and the more difficult stage 2 is.
 The relative availability of computers suitable for the different types of computation required for stages 1 and 2 is also important.

 Applications in other groups

 The lack of the notion of prime elements in the group of points on elliptic curves makes it impossible to find an efficient factor base to run index calculus method as presented here in these groups.
-Therefore this algorithm is incapable of solving discrete logarithms efficiently in elliptic curve groups.
+Therefore, this algorithm is incapable of solving discrete logarithms efficiently in elliptic curve groups.
 However: For special kinds of curves (so called supersingular elliptic curves) there are specialized algorithms for solving the problem faster than with generic methods.
 While the use of these special curves can easily be avoided, in 2009 it has been proven that for certain fields the discrete logarithm problem in the group of points on general elliptic curves over these fields can be solved faster than with generic methods.
 The algorithms are indeed adaptations of the index calculus method.

+Likewise, there’s no known algorithms for efficiently decomposing Integers into members of a target subgroup.
+As a result, it’s impossible to efficiently target a fraction of the group’s order where the discrete logarithm solution lies unlike with the Pollard's rho or Pollard's kangaroo.